harshitChauhan001/Bookshelf/README.md

 ## Future Enhancements

-- Implementing user accounts for more personalized bookshelves.
+- Implementing user accounts for more personalized bookshelf.
-- Enhancing search capabilities with filters and sorts.
+- Enhancing search capabilities with filters and different sorts.